erikjoh/strongbox/SRS.md

 Title: Repository existence

-Description: Given a repository id and path which where the repository is invalid RepositoryMappingException should be raised
+Description: Given a repository id and path which where the repository is invalid RepositoryMappingException should be raised by resolveArgument

 DEP: R2